-If your appeal is about a service that was already authorized, the time period has not expired, and you were already receiving, you may be able to keep getting the service while your appeal is under review.
-You will need to contact the MCO's member services and request to keep getting services while your appeal is reviewed.
-You will need to contact member services within 10 days from when the MCO sent the determination notice or before the intended effective date of the determination.
+If your appeal is about a service that was already authorized, the time period has not expired, and you were already receiving the service, you may be able to keep getting the service while your appeal is under review.
+You will need to contact MCO Member Services and request to keep getting services while your appeal is reviewed.
+You will need to contact Member Services within 10 days from when the MCO sent the determination notice or before the intended effective date of the determination.
 If you do not win your appeal, you may have to pay for the services that you received while the appeal was being reviewed.